Nicki Minaj: 2012–2013: Pink Friday: Roman Reloaded and American Idol

 Minaj began her headlining Pink Friday Tour on May 16, 2012, which was followed by the Pink Friday: Reloaded Tour beginning October 14, 2012.
 Although she was scheduled to headline the June 3 Hot 97 Summer Jam at MetLife Stadium in New Jersey, at the request of Lil Wayne she canceled her appearance the day of the show after Peter Rosenberg of the station dismissed her single "Starships" as "not real hip-hop".
 The following month, she voiced Steffie in the animated film Ice Age: Continental Drift (2012).
 Minaj won awards for Best Female Video (for "Starships") at the 2012 MTV Video Music Awards and Best Hip-Hop at the 2012 MTV Europe Music Awards.

 An expanded version of Pink Friday: Roman Reloaded, subtitled The Re-Up, was released on November 19, 2012, with seven new songs.
 That month, she was the subject of a three-part E! documentary titled Nicki Minaj: My Truth.
 In September, Minaj joined the judges' panel for the twelfth season of American Idol with Mariah Carey, Keith Urban, and Randy Jackson.
 Throughout the show there were disagreements between Carey and Minaj, with both of them leaving the series at the end of the season.
+Pink Friday: Roman Reloaded was the best-selling rap album released in 2012 in the US.
+It was also the 25th-best-selling album globally in 2012, with over 1.4 million copies sold worldwide, according to the International Federation of the Phonographic Industry (IFPI).
+In 2013, Minaj became the most-charted female rapper on the Billboard Hot 100 at the time, with 44 entries, and tied Carey as seventh among female artists.

 2014–2017: The Pinkprint and acting ventures

 Minaj's first live-action theatrical film The Other Woman was filmed in spring 2013 and premiered on April 25, 2014.
-In late 2014, Minaj separated from her longtime boyfriend Safaree Samuels, whom she had dated since 2003.
-According to Minaj, he had proposed to her, but she declined.
-Several tracks on her forthcoming third album, The Pinkprint, are believed to have been heavily inspired by the end of their relationship.
-Minaj began dating rapper Meek Mill in early 2015, shortly after her breakup with Samuels.
-As she was working on The Pinkprint, she described the album as "a continuation of The Re-Up with a lot more" and said it would focus on her "hip hop roots".
-During an MTV interview, she additionally said that it would be "next level" and that she has "much to talk about".
+As she was working on her third studio album The Pinkprint, she described the album as "a continuation of The Re-Up with a lot more" and said it would focus on her "hip hop roots".
+During an MTV interview, she said that she has "much to talk about" in the album.